 In a world of websites, databases, digital archives offering every kind of information, and every manner of finding such information, why do I cherish some printed reference works?
 In part it is familiarity – there are works that have sat on my shelves for many years, old friends, reassuring to see, pleasing to handle.
 In part it is their reputation as works of excellence, the foundation stones of discovery in their particular fields.
 In part there is something about their physical quality that makes one admire all the more the human being that lay behind their construction.
-In part it is how they defeat time, achieving a certainly of knowledge grounded in clear fact that still stands while worlds of opinion, bias and supposition crumble around them.
-Here are twelve favourites, for no other reasons than that I have been using some recently, while another was the creation of an old colleague from long ago who died recently. .
+In part it is how they defeat time, achieving a certainty of knowledge grounded in clear fact that still stands while worlds of opinion, bias and supposition crumble around them.
+Here are twelve favourites, for no other reasons than that I have been using some recently, while another was the creation of an old colleague from long ago who died recently.
 In the spirit of such things, they are – of course – in strict alphabetical order.

 This is an awe-inspiring historical source book.
 It is famous for its great usefulness, cited and plundered by countless historians over six decades, but awesome for how it sets out our past in irrefutable columns and figures.
 It says that, when all is said and done, all we have left behind us is statistics.
 The book was complied by history statistician Brian R. Mitchell and historian of economics Phyllis Deane.
 It draws together figures from a variety of government publications, books and articles, on themes such as population and vital statistics, iron and steel, transport, building, overseas trade, national income and expenditure, and prices.
 Produced in an age long before computers and databases, the dedicated research involved in locating then noting down these figures that cover centuries is hard to comprehend (and I think of the proof-reader as well).
 Scrupulous footnotes explain all the caveats and variations in an exemplary demonstration of intellectual discipline.
 But it’s those lines of numbers, lifting up or dipping down, counting out the measure of the national life, that takes the book beyond science to the philosophical.
 There was a second volume produced in 1971, and an update of the original in 2011.